kfgodel/diamond/wiki/compile-time-hierarchy_api_guide.md

 ### Type Lineage
-When you want to explore the hierarchy of a type or move through levels of it while retaining all the compile type information available you need to use the `CompileTimeHierarchy#lineage()`, which is composed of hierarchy of a type with the actual generic type arguments.
+When you want to explore the hierarchy of a type or move through levels of it while retaining all the compile type information available you need to use the `CompileTimeHierarchy#lineage()`.
+It deduces the actual values for the generic type parameters on the hierarchy.

 #### How to get all the types extended from a type: `TypeLineage#allExtendedTypes()`
 This is equivalent of recursively calling `extendedType()` on each